HX-Rd/FacebookAccessTokenAuthorization/README.md

 you have propably outgrown this extension and should propably be using Identity server instead.

 ### Claims
 There are alot of claims set on the identity with this extension.
-They are obtained from google's tokeninfo and people endpoints I will just list theme here
+They are obtained from facebook user endpoint I will just list theme here
 Note that the <NUBMER> suffix indicades that there could be more than one and each entry will have a number counting from one.
 #### From TokenInfo
 `azp`